 Each year, the Imperial County Farm Bureau presents local students with scholarships to aid them in their studies.
 The scholarship fund is supported by donations and our annual Farm Bureau Scholarship Barbecue, held annually in April.
 The 2015 Scholarship BBQ is tentatively scheduled for Friday, April 29, 2016.

 We were very excited to be able to issue close to $27,000 in scholarships in 2015 to local students!
 We sincerely appreciate all those who supported the Farm Bureau BBQ, and those who have donated toward the Vern Highley Memorial, Matt LaBrucherie Memorial, Raul Rodriguez Memorial, Jack & Pauline Memorial and FCSSW Annual Farmer of the Year Scholarships.
 These are the people who make these scholarships possible.

-Applications for the 2015 Farm Bureau Scholarship Program will be available in early Spring of 2015.
+Applications for the 2016 Farm Bureau Scholarship Applications are now available.
 For other scholarship opportunities, look at the text along the right-hand side of this page.

 2015 Scholarship Recipients

 Imperial County Farm Bureau scholarships are open to Imperial County students who will be enrolled in college full-time pursuing an agriculture-related career.
 (See the sidebar along the right for additional scholarship opportunities for local students interested in agriculture.)

 The following students were selected to receive scholarships for the 2015-16 school year.